subsquid/docs/docs/solana_indexing/network-api/solana-api.md

 }
 ```

 A token balance will be included in the response if it matches all the requests.
 An empty array matches no state diffs; omit all requests to match all state diffs.
-See [Storage state diffs](/sdk/reference/processors/solana-batch/token-balances) for a detailed description of data request fields.
+See [Token balances](/solana_indexing/sdk/solana-batch/token-balances) for a detailed description of data request fields.

 ## Data fields selector

 A JSON selector of fields for the returned data items.
-Documented in the [Field selectors](/solana-indexing/sdk/field-selection/#field-selectors) section.
+Documented in the [Field selectors](/solana_indexing/sdk/solana-batch/field-selection/) section.